Good (play): Productions

 Good was originally commissioned by the Royal Shakespeare Company and premiered on 9 September 1981 at the Donmar Warehouse in Covent Garden, London.
-The play, directed by Howard Davies with Alan Howard in the role of Hadler and Joe Melia as Maurice, was subsequently seen all over the world, obtaining excellent reviews from critics and journalists, such as The New York Times.
+The play was directed by Howard Davies with Alan Howard in the role of Halder and Joe Melia as Maurice.
+Good opened on Broadway on 13 October 1982, with Gary Waldhorn taking over the role of Maurice.
+It was subsequently seen all over the world.
+It was produced by the Brunton Theatre Company in Musselburgh, under the direction of Charles Nowosielski, in 1989.

 In 1998, it secured joint 85th place in the Royal National Theatre's Survey of the "Most Significant Plays of the 20th Century".
 A year later, Michael Grandage directed in its original theatre a new successful play in two acts, with Charles Dance playing John Halder, Ian Gelder as Maurice, and Faith Brook as Halder's mother.
 The London Evening Standard described the event "one of the most powerful, politically pointed nights at the theatre."

-The play has been largely performed by many theatre companies, including the Havant Arts Centre in 1986, the North Wall Arts Centre in 2008, the Hilberry Theater in 2010, the Royal Exchange Theatre, Everyman Theatre, Cardiff in 2011, and the Burning Coal Theatre Company in 2013.
+The play has been performed by many regional theatre companies, including the Havant Arts Centre in 1986, the North Wall Arts Centre in 2008, the Hilberry Theater in 2010, the Royal Exchange Theatre, Everyman Theatre, Cardiff in 2011, and the Burning Coal Theatre Company in 2013.

 A 12-week production, starring David Tennant, began at the Harold Pinter Theatre in London's West End in October 2022.
 The play was originally scheduled to play for 10 weeks at the Playhouse Theatre with previews beginning 6 October 2020.
 However, the production was rescheduled twice due to the COVID-19 pandemic.
+The play was filmed and broadcast in movie theaters beginning in April 2023.

+Reception

+Reviewing the Broadway production, Frank Rich of The New York Times wrote that "Good is an undeniably provocative work, and Mr. Taylor, who died last year at the age of 53, has written it with an intelligent, light touch in a most imaginative form.
+But for all the author's efforts to break through our received ideas about the origins of Nazism and to avoid black and white moral imperatives, his play doesn't add anything to the generalities of the past. ...
+The high point of Mr. Davies's staging, as well as of the script and of Mr. Howard's performance, comes in the final moments, when Halder finally arrives in Auschwitz and confronts a band that, for once, he cannot tune out.
+It's the play's only truly devastating passage because, at last, we and Halder are face-to-face with the horror of the Holocaust.
+But, even then, we're still left feeling impotent before history, for we're still wondering just how Halder ended up there.
+Like too many Nazi criminals before him, the protagonist of Good has eluded his erstwhile prosecutors and stolen into the night, the dark secrets of his soul intact."